 Over a half hour of the film was cut before release, due to movie executives fearing it to be too long and a chance of upsetting fans of the book, making the movie a mere 91 minutes.
 In 2005, a "director's cut" DVD of this film was released that restores much of this footage.

 The film is based on a book that is very popular among junior high and high school students.
 A school class was actually responsible for Francis Ford Coppola making this film.
 A class voted Coppola the director they would most like to see direct a film of the book.
 The school sent a letter and a copy of the book to Coppola.
 Coppola read the book and the letter.
 He was so moved, he made both this film and Rumble Fish (1983).
 Coppola threw out Kathleen Rowell's script, wrote his own, and filmed the new screenplay.
 However, due to a decision by the Writers Guild, Coppola was unable to secure a credit for himself.

 The actors pulled some pranks in the hotel in which they stayed while shooting this movie.
 Years later, Tom Cruise was introduced to someone who said he worked at the hotel Cruise and the rest of the cast stayed in while they shot this movie.
 The first thing Cruise said when he heard that was "I'm sorry."

-When Dallas (Matt Dillon) robs the store clerk, the clerk is played by character actor William Smith, who a few years earlier had portrayed Falconetti in Rich Man, Poor Man.
-Years later, in the film Beautiful Girls, Matt Dillon's character, Tommy, tells his roommate Paul (Michael Rapaport) that he will be skipping their high school reunion and staying home to watch "Rich Man, Poor Man".
+When Dallas (Matt Dillon) robs the store clerk, the clerk is played by character actor William Smith, who a few years earlier had portrayed Falconetti in Rich Man, Poor Man (1976).
+Years later, in the film Beautiful Girls (1996), Dillon's character Tommy tells his roommate Paul that he will be skipping their high school reunion and staying home to watch "Rich Man, Poor Man".
 The two characters then gush that there was never a more terrifying on-screen villain than Falconetti.